-Secluded Botswana Itinerary
+Itinerary

-Our Botswana trip begins just over the border in Livingstone, Zambia, where you are met on arrival and transferred to Toka Leya to spend the night.
+Our Botswana safari begins just over the border in Livingstone, Zambia, where you are met on arrival and transferred to Toka Leya to spend the night.
 This luxury camp sits in a prime location overlooking the mighty Zambezi River upriver from Victoria Falls, surrounded by Mosi-oa-Tunya National Park, a UNESCO World Heritage Site.
-The park’s name means “The Smoke that Thunders,” and it’s an apt moniker, as we see mist clouds rising off the falls from miles away.
+The park’s name means “The Smoke that Thunders,” and it’s an apt moniker, as we see mist clouds rising from the falls from miles away.
 Enjoy a classic sunset cruise before a welcome dinner with your Expedition Leader and traveling companions.

 Day 2: Mosi-oa-Tunya National Park—Victoria Falls / Village Visit / Rhino Walk